Solar-network/docs/docs/exchanges/public-api-guide.md

 }
 ```

-If `synced` is true, your node is operating as expected and fully synced with the ARK network.
+If `synced` is true, your node is operating as expected and fully synced with the Solar network.
 Otherwise, use the `blocksCount` key to get an estimation of how long your node will take to sync.